Dung24-6/Dung24-6/README.md

 _**The way a team plays as a whole determines its success.
 You may have the greatest bunch of individual stars in the world, but if they don't play together, the club won't be worth a dime.**_

 Babe Ruth

+_**Great are they who see that spiritual is stronger than any material force, that thoughts rule the world.**_

+Ralph Waldo Emerson